onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 ## Creating a service to manage reservations

-In this part we will explore services, you might remember at the very start we created the `booked` and `booked_by` property in the unit that are supposed to be internally handled but are not so far, they remain unused; in this section we will take use of them.
+In this part we will explore services, you might remember at the very start we created the `booked`, `booked_by` and `booked_until` property in the unit that are supposed to be internally handled but are not so far, they remain unused; in this section we will take use of them.

 We cannot use a trigger to update the value because the trigger only executes during the modification/creation or search, we need to use a service that runs globally and keeps these records updated.